open-company/open-company-web/README.md

 cp ~/path/to/open-company-web/target/public/oc_assets.js* ~/path/to/open-company-way/resources/public/
 ```

+#### TCMention development

+The extention for MediumEditor called TCMention is based on [this](https://github.com/tomchentw/medium-editor-tc-mention).
+To make changes to the extention itself clone [our fork](https://github.com/open-company/medium-editor-tc-mention) of that repo, change what you need, then run `npm run build` and run:
+`cp  lib/* ../open-company-web/resources/public/lib/MediumEditorExtensions/MediumEditorTCMention/`.
+Commit the changes back to our fork to make sure we have the latest.

+If you need to change the mentions popup panels you can write the JSX code in resources/public/lib/MediumEditorExtensions/MediumEditorTCMention/CustomizedTagComponent.jsx or the JS code in CustomizedTagComponent.js.
+Better if keep them in sync so we can use both.

 ### Project REPL

 To have a ClojureScript REPL connected to the browser, first start the dev task: